katriendg/aio-dapr-inner-dev/README.md

 - Open the Command palette
 - Choose the option `Dev Containers: Reopen in container`
-- Once the image has been initialized, the dev container will have initialized K3D Kubernetes cluster with a local container registry for development purposes.
+- Once the image has been initialized, the dev container will have initialized K3D Kubernetes cluster with a local container registry for development purposes, and Dapr pre-installed.
 This is now ready for initializing Azure IoT Operations and Azure Arc.
 The container registry is available inside the devcontainer and inside the K3D cluster under the name `k3d-devregistry.localhost:5500`.

 ### Connect to Azure Arc